eclipse-iceoryx/iceoryx/doc/design/request_response_communication.md

 Similar to the Client Port, the Server Port has `ServerPortData` which is located in the shared memory and contain only the data but no methods to access them.
 `ServerPortUser` is the class providing the methods for the user access and `ServerPortRouDi` provides the interface RouDi needs to connect the client to the server once the server offers its service and to cleanup the port resources.

+It must be ensured that only one server with a given `ServiceDescription` can run at a time.

 #### Request/Response Header